Covid 19 coronavirus: Alert level 2 at a glance - all you need to know

 Businesses, workplaces and public venues

-• All businesses can open if they can do it safely.
+• Under alert level 2 all businesses can open if they can do it safely.
 Businesses must follow public health guidance about physical distancing and contact tracing.
 Alternative ways of working are still encouraged where possible.
 For example; remote working, shift-based working, physical distancing, staggering meal breaks and flexible leave.

 When engaging with customers businesses should: